BACKGROUND TO THE PROJECT

 - State Office for Nature, Environment and Consumer Protection of the State of North Rhine-Westphalia (LANUV)

-- Ministry for Environment, Agriculture, Conservation and Consumer Protection of the State of North Rhine-Westphalia (MULNV)
+- Ministry of the Environment, Nature and Transport of the State of North Rhine-Westphalia (MUNV)